Randomization and ambiguity perception: Introduction

+Thought experiments introduced by \citet{Ellsberg1961} suggest that ambiguity influences decisions.
+The decision maker (\dm) usually dislikes betting on an ambiguous event (i.e., one with an unknown probability).
+Several models have been developed to explain aversion to ambiguous prospects compared to unambiguous ones.
+We examine behavioral implications of ``ambiguity aversion'' from another perspective, based on the comparisons of prospects with more ambiguous events that affect her final payoffs to those with less such events.

+The importance of this aspect is demonstrated by the ``reflection example'' of \citet{Machina2009}: A box contains $100$ balls.
+Out of the balls, $50$ are either red or blue, and the other $50$ are either green or purple.
+No information is provided on the exact number of balls of each color.
+A ball is drawn at random from the box.
+Consider bets $f_1$, \dots, $f_4$ on the color of the drawn ball, as described in \cref{tab:ref}.
+A natural preference pattern of an ``ambiguity-averse'' {\dm} is to prefer $f_2$ over $f_1$ and $f_3$ over $f_4$, which is also confirmed experimentally \citep{LHaridonPlacido2010}.
+The intuition is as follows.
+Ambiguity that is relevant to the payoff from $f_2$ (resp.~$f_3$) is only about the relative likelihood of green and purple (resp.~red and blue).
+In contrast, ambiguity about all the colors is relevant to $f_1$ and $f_4$.
+Thus, $f_2$ and $f_3$ have less relevant ambiguous events than $f_1$ and $f_4$, which lets the {\dm} avoid $f_1$ or $f_4$.
+Nevertheless, most of the ambiguity-sensitive decision models preclude this intuitive pattern \citep{Machina2009,BLP2011}.

+This paper presents a decision model that incorporates key insights from the reflection example: the {\dm} dislikes not only the presence of ambiguity but also the increase of relevant ambiguous events.
+The literature has tied aversion to ambiguity with a preference for (objective) randomization \emph{after} the state realization, which we refer to as \emph{ex post randomization}.
+A popular manifestation is \citets{Schmeidler1989} \textit{uncertainty aversion} axiom.
+The idea is that ex post randomization smoothes out payoff variability across states that the ambiguity-averse {\dm} dislikes.
+In contrast, the attitude toward \emph{ex ante randomization} (i.e., one \emph{before} the state realization) plays a key role in our analysis.
+We observe that ex ante randomization increases the relevant ambiguous events, whereas it does not smooth payoffs.
+This feature leads to aversion to ex ante randomization.

-Second, ex ante randomization can never be beneficial.
-Let $A$ be the event that the temperature at Athens is greater than or equal to 20$^\circ$C, and let $B$ be the corresponding event for the temperature at Beijing.
+To illustrate, let $A$ be the event that the temperature at Athens is greater than or equal to 20$^\circ$C, and let $B$ be the corresponding event for the temperature at Beijing.
+The {\dm} is unfamiliar with those places, and so $A$ and $B$ are ambiguous.
 For each $E \in \{A, B\}$, let $f_E$ be the bet on $E$ whose stakes are \$$100$ and \$$0$, and let \$$c_E$ be the \dm's certainty equivalent of $f_E$.
-Also, consider the certainty equivalent \$$c_Q$ of the half-half lottery $Q$ over $f_A$ and $f_B$.
-When facing $f_A$ (resp. $f_B$), the \dm's task to filter her ambiguity perception is only on the temperature at Athens (resp.
-Beijing).
-Instead, to evaluate $Q$, she has to engage in filtering on both Athens and Beijing.
-Thus, ex ante randomization makes the filtering task more difficult, which leads to $c_Q \le \max \{c_A, c_B\}$.
-Those two properties are summarized as main axioms in our characterization.
+Also, consider the certainty equivalent \$$c_P$ of the half-half lottery $P$ over $f_A$ and $f_B$.
+Ambiguity in $f_A$ (resp.~$f_B$) that is relevant to the \dm's payoff is only on the temperature at Athens (resp.~Beijing).
+By contrast, in $P$, the temperatures at both Athens and Beijing are relevant.
+Moreover, regardless of the realization of $P$, the {\dm} will always face an ambiguous bet $f_A$ or $f_B$, so $P$ does not provide a hedge against ambiguity.
+Thus, $P$ only complicates the dependence of outcomes on ambiguous events, which leads to $c_P \le \max \{c_A, c_B\}$.
+Namely, ex ante randomization is not beneficial.